aimeenm/Whale-Identification/README.md

 Mudd data consulting??

 Goal:
--Very least presentable algorithm, does not have to work all the time
+- Very least presentable algorithm, does not have to work all the time -- above 30%
----above 30%
--Presention is important, but for the end
+- Presention is important, but for the end
--Understand basic ML concepts
+- Understand basic ML concepts
--Become better at git
+- Become better at git